Suicchi/CNT/README.md

 # CNT
-Node express app with personal to dos, public chatroom, notes
+Node express app with personal to dos, notes

+Attempting to make a public chat